 5. Pro: living in Sintra means being close to the big city

 You can also hop on a train.
-If you choose Sintra – Rossio Station route, you will arrive at the historic centre of Lisbon where all popular tourist areas and attractions are.
+If you choose the Sintra – Rossio Station route, you will arrive at the historic center of Lisbon, where all popular tourist areas and attractions are.

-Sintra – Oriente Station is perfect for travelling to the airport or other destinations across the country.
+Sintra – Oriente Station is perfect for traveling to the airport or other destinations across the country.
 Both roots take under 50 minutes.